jimmyturnip/20211023-heros-journey-aethir/session-02.md

 Narrative is written like this.

-	| System/GME mechanics are written like this.
+    System/GME mechanics are written like this.

-	SPEAKER
+    Mythic Event Action and Meaning results are in square brackets, e.g. [Struggle, a path]

-	Dialogue is written like this.
+> SPEAKER

-	>>> Work through your writer's block.
-Remember, writer's block doesn't usually mean that you have no ideas, just that you're not satisfied with the idea you have.
-Start writing about it!
+> Dialogue is written like this.

 ## Interlude